School History

 Our campus at Seng Poh Road (1956–1957)

-The year 1968 proved pivotal for RVHS, marked by then Prime Minister Mr Lee Kuan Yew’s visit to the school – a momentous occasion, in its history.
-During this period, the school’s expanded facilities were officially opened, reflecting its growth and development.
-The establishment of the first School Advisory Committee, led by Mr Ang Hai Phor, further strengthened the school’s governance framework and laid the groundwork for sustained support in the years ahead.
+The year 1968 proved pivotal for RVHS, marked by then Prime Minister Mr Lee Kuan Yew’s visit to the school – a momentous occasion in its history.
+The school’s expanded facilities were officially opened, reflecting its growth and development.
+The establishment of the first School Advisory Committee (SAC), led by Mr Ang Hai Phor, further strengthened the school’s governance framework and laid the groundwork for sustained support in the years ahead.

 A Journey of Growth and Transformation (1971–1990)

-1979 marked a landmark year when RVHS was granted Special Assistance Plan (SAP) status, recognising the school’s commitment to bilingual and bicultural education.
-That same year, under the leadership of Mr Harold Soh Eng Meng, the School Alumni was established, creating a formal network to connect former students with their alma mater.
+1979 was a landmark year when RVHS was granted Special Assistance Plan (SAP) status, recognising the school’s commitment to bilingual and bicultural education.
+In that same year, under the leadership of Mr Harold Soh Eng Meng, the Alumni was established, creating a formal network to connect former students with their alma mater.

 In 1980, the school underwent another significant change with its official renaming to River Valley High School, heralding a new chapter in its history.
-The establishment of the first Student Council during this year demonstrated the school’s dedication to nurturing student leadership and fostering an inclusive environment where students’ voices become integral to the decision-making process.
+The establishment of the first Students’ Council that year demonstrated the school’s dedication to nurturing student leadership and fostering an inclusive environment, with students’ voices being integral to the decision-making process.

-December 1986 saw RVHS relocate to a new campus at West Coast Road, symbolising the school’s expansion.
+December 1986 saw RVHS relocate to a new campus at West Coast Road with the school’s expansion.
 On 1 January 1987, the then Minister of State for Education, Mr Tang Guan Seng, flagged off a 16-kilometre walk from the old campus at Jalan Kuala to the new premises at West Coast Road.
-The formal opening of the new campus was officiated by Dr Tan Cheng Bock, then MP for Ayer Rajah, on 14 January 1989.
-To preserve the school’s rich heritage, the RVHS Archives was completed and officially opened by Mr Lee Tuan, Assistant Treasurer of the School Advisory Committee (SAC), and SAC member Dr Ho Nai Kiong.
+The formal opening of the new campus was officiated by Dr Tan Cheng Bock, then Member of Parliament for Ayer Rajah, on 14 January 1989.
+To preserve the school’s rich heritage, the RVHS Archives was completed and officially opened by Mr Lee Tuan Tuan, then Assistant Treasurer of the SAC, and then SAC member, Dr Ho Nai Kiong.

 These milestones collectively represented a period of significant growth and transformation for RVHS, laying the foundation for the school’s continuing role in nurturing future generations of students.